-□ □ Compensation - covering a weakness by overachieving in another area.

-• May be negative or positive

-e.g., -OK, maybe I'll never be able to pass the class, but I'll have fun and that teacher will be sorry e.g., -I love animals so much, so even if I fail biology I can still be a veterinarian
+- Compensation covering a weakness by overachieving in another area. - May be negative or positive - e.g., "OK, maybe I'll never be able to pass the class, but I'll have fun and that teacher will be sorry" - Daydreaming escaping from an unpleasant situation by using your imagination. - · Living in a fantasy world - e.g., "I love animals so much, so even if I fail biology I can still be a veterinarian" - > Denial failure to accept reality. - "This is not happening.
+It can't happen to me."